Sepideh-Harajchi/Railway_GPR_Interface_Detectability/README.md

 # Railway_GPR_Interface_Detectability

-This repository contains the analytical calculations, numerical simulations, experimental ground-penetrating radar (GPR) measurements, and extracted signal attributes used in the study of ballast–sand interface detectability under varying moisture conditions and antenna elevations.
+This repository contains the analytical calculations, numerical simulations, experimental ground-penetrating radar (GPR) measurements, and extracted signal attributes used in the study of ballast-subgrade interface detectability under varying moisture conditions and antenna elevations.

 The repository provides a reproducible dataset supporting the evaluation of ballast–sand interface identification, attenuation behaviour, detectability, and spatial consistency through complementary analytical, numerical, and experimental investigations.